 Yeah, by the way, that didn't get on your nerves when they said that thing about your Pokemon pajamas?

-No. You get used to it.
-And I don't see it as a cut, but more a compliment that they even mentioned to the whole plane that Superman was on their flight.
+Nah.
+No, you get used to it.
+And I don't see it as a cut, but more a compliment that they even mention to the whole plane that Superman was on their flight.

 Do you remember the first time you wore it out in public?
 What was that like?